Not the plant you're looking for? Search over 300,000 plants

 sweet marjoram

-An upright, evergreen, half-hardy, perennial sub-shrub, 30-50cm tall, often grown as an annual or biennial; with aromatic, oval, softly hairy, edible grey-green leaves 1.5cm long and 1cm wide.
-Small, tubular flowers are held on wiry, somewhat feather-like stems in summer.
-White, pale pink or mauve flowers are popular with bees and other pollinators
+An upright, tender perennial sub-shrub, 30-50cm tall, often grown as an annual or biennial; with aromatic, oval, softly hairy, edible grey-green leaves 1.5cm long and 1cm wide.
+Small, tubular, white flowers are held on wiry, somewhat feather-like stems in summer.
+Recommended in culinary circles for its flavour

 Other common names